A. The Fundamentals of Editing

-Professional editors may perform a variety of tasks, from managing an entire publishing process to performing only a specific part of it.
-Regardless of the extent of their involvement, all editors need to have a broad understanding of the process and of their role within it.
-They should demonstrate initiative and flexibility, being able to adapt to the needs of the project and the specific work environment, and they need to communicate clearly and tactfully and to respect the opinions of others.
+Professional editors perform a variety of tasks, from managing an entire publishing process to performing only a specific part of it.
+Regardless of the extent of their involvement, all editors need to have a broad understanding of various processes and their role within them.

 A professional editor meets the following standards.